Anny-Moon/PCA/README.md

 * Matlab functions for visualization chains
 * GNUplot script for plotting dependence of observables

 Put the tool you want to use in the root of application.
-Matlab functions works with all applications in `/applications`.
+Matlab functions works with all applications in `applications`.

 ## Matlab
 If you have Matlab you can call from the workspace: